Empythy/IDW/README.md

 # IDW
-Inverse Distance Weighted (IDW) using Pandas
+Inverse Distance Weighted (IDW) using GeoPandas

 Performs IDW for N_neighbors using range limit.